botpress/botpress/docs/guide/docs/tutorials/skill-email.md

 }
 ```

-The `transportConnectionString` could be a object or a string.
+The `transportConnectionString` could be an object or a string.

 **String**